★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Your roof rarely fails without warning.
 In most cases, small issues show up long before serious damage sets in.
 The problem is that many homeowners either miss the signs or ignore them until water gets inside and the repair bill climbs fast.

-This guide breaks down the clear, practical signs your roof needs repair, what they usually mean, and when it’s time to stop watching and call a professional.
+This guide breaks down the clear, practical signs your roof needs repair, what they usually mean, and when it’s time to stop watching and book our professional roof repair service.

 Why spotting roof problems early matters